 Additionally, the Association presents a series of affirmative legislative proposals to the State Legislature annually.
 Affirmative legislation is generally developed at the Section or Committee level and must receive the approval of the Association’s Executive Committee or the House of Delegates prior to introduction in the Legislature.
 The development of New York State Bar Association policy on major issues follows a similar pattern, although Sections and Committees may independently express their support for, or opposition to, legislation pending in the New York State Legislature and Congress.

 The Department of Governmental Relations is located at the New York State Bar Center, One Elk Street, Albany, New York 12207.
-Director of Governmental Relations, Ron Kennedy, may be reached at (518) 487-5653 or [email protected].
+The Department is run by Director of Policy, Hilary Jochmans; Assistant Director of Governmental Relations, Adriel Colon-Casiano, and Governmental Relations Associate, Cheyenne Burke.